pandego/blendit/README.md

 ## 2. Blend it
 In order to blend models you will have to setup a `config.yaml` file with the instructions for the blend.
 You can find some examples in `src/config/`.
+If you need to download

 - Run the follow command to launch the blend, and let it shake 🍸